GEOGRAPHIC REACH: Rwanda

 - implement a demonstration project for targeted HepB-BD for infants of high-risk mothers;

 - generate evidence to inform a sustainability plan for HBV services for pregnant women in Rwanda, and inform policies in other AFRO countries.

-- ≥90% pregnant women presenting at antenatal care receive HBsAg screening
+- ≥90% of pregnant women presenting at antenatal care receive HBsAg screening

-- ≥90% pregnant women with high viral load receive antiviral treatment
+- ≥90% of pregnant women with high viral load receive antiviral treatment

-- ≥90% infants of high-risk mothers receive targeted timely HepB-BD
+- ≥90% of infants of high-risk mothers receive targeted timely HepB-BD

-- ≥90% all newborns receive complete HBV vaccine schedule (HepB3 vaccine)
+- ≥90% of all newborns receive a complete HBV vaccine schedule (HepB3 vaccine)